 It’s been a long cold winter and my body’s been aching to eat something vibrant and green.
 It’s still a bit early for spring vegetables, but Tabouleh is a verdant salad you can put together with vegetables and herbs that are available all year.

-While it’s a simple salad to prepare with very few ingredients, here are a few key points that separate a great tabouleh from bowl of rabbit food.
+While it’s a simple salad to prepare with very few ingredients, here are a few key points that separate a great tabouleh from a bowl of rabbit food.

 - First, as with all simple dishes, it’s crucial to use the very best ingredients.
 This means good quality olive oil and fresh parsley.
 But the two most important things are to use ripe tomatoes and tender cucumbers.
 Since it’s not exactly the height of tomato season right now, I used cherry tomatoes, which tend to be sweeter.
 As for the cucumbers, I like using Lebanese cucumbers for my Tabouleh because they have tender skin, a nice crunchy texture, and just a bit of sweetness, but japanese cucumbers also work well.
 If you can’t find either, use a hot house cucumber (a.k.a.
 English cucumber), removing the seeds with a spoon.